Nekrogoblikon: Power (2013)

 In June 2013, Nekrogoblikon went on a European tour to perform at several venues and festivals, including Download Festival in England and Rock am Ring and Rock im Park in Germany.

 In August 2013, Nekrogoblikon released an EP titled Power, produced by Nekrogoblikon and mixed by Matt Hyde.
 The album received a 2/5 review from Metal Sucks, which criticized the songwriting and described the band as a "lame joke."
 Sputnikmusic gave the album a 3.5/5 review, describing the album as "ridiculous," and praising the instrumentation and technicality but criticizing the vocals and inconsistency.

 In 2014, Nekrogoblikon performed on the Kerrang!
-Tour, along with Limp Bizkit, Crossfaith, and HECK (then Baby Godzilla).
+Tour, along with Limp Bizkit, Crossfaith, and Baby Godzilla.

 Heavy Meta (2014–2015)

 In January 2014, Nekrogoblikon announced through their instagram account that they were working on a new release.

-On March 9, 2015 the band released the first track, "Full Body Xplosion", on their YouTube account.
+On March 9, 2015, the band released the first track, "Full Body Xplosion", on their YouTube account.
 They also announced on Facebook that the album Heavy Meta would be released via Mystery Box, the band's own label.

-On June 2, 2015 the album was released.
+On June 2, 2015, the album was released.
 Heavy Meta is a concept album, consisting of 10 songs that when listened to in succession, tells the story of an immortal goblin race seeking a way to finally die.
 The album received fairly consistent reviews with the band's previous offerings scoring a 3.5/5 on Angry Metal Guy.
 Metal Injection offered substantive praise for the album saying "Heavy Meta is the best album Nekrogoblikon has released so far in their career".

-Welcome to Bonkers (2018)
+Welcome to Bonkers and "Chop Suey!"
+(2018-2020)

 Nekrogoblikon released their fifth album Welcome to Bonkers, on April 13, 2018.

-Instagram photos in April 2019 show members working on new music, presumably for the sixth Nekrogoblikon album at Audiohammer Studios in Florida.

-"Chop Suey!"
-(2020)

 Nekrogoblikon released their cover of System of a Down's "Chop Suey!" on July 3, 2020.